This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Ecuador.

-The owner of a patent cannot modify the patent since the right is granted in the way it was presented and with their respective claims.
-In the event of litigation, the process will be based on the right previously granted.
+The owner of a patent cannot modify the patent, since the right is granted in the way it was presented, and with the respective claims.
+In the event of litigation, the process will be based on the right that was previously granted.

 Is some form of patent term extension available?

-There are no patent terms extensions available in Ecuador, nor in the Andean Region.
+There are no patent term extensions available in Ecuador, or in the Andean Region.